carolxu369/IDS706-Week11-Mini-Project/README.md

-# IDS706-Week10-Mini-Project: PySpark Data Processing
+# IDS706-Week11-Mini-Project: Data Pipeline with Databricks
 This repository contains a PySpark script designed to perform sophisticated data processing on a large dataset, specifically focusing on game statistics.
 It demonstrates the use of Spark SQL for data querying and DataFrame API for transformations.

 ## Project Overview